2018 Rogers Cup – Men's singles

 Rafael Nadal defeated Stefanos Tsitsipas in the final, 6–2, 7–6^{(7–4)} to win the men's singles tennis title at the 2018 Rogers Cup.
-It was his fourth Canadian Open title.
+It was his fourth Canadian Open title and record-extending 33rd Masters 1000 title overall.

 Alexander Zverev was the defending champion, but lost in the quarterfinals to Tsitsipas; Tsitsipas beat four top 10-ranked players en route to the final.

 Seeds

 The top eight seeds receive a bye into the second round.